th3n4n/mc-defaultedit/README.md

 Basically a "default edit" resource pack for Minecraft.

 This resource pack contains newly-since-1.14 default textures from Mojang and were backported to work with Minecraft version 1.7-1.8.9.
 It is similar to the TheLegend27 pack but with a few touches from me.
 The resource pack is WIP and will be updated with time.
 Soon I will provide some details here about what textures I added additionally & edited.
+## As of now, all of the texture files haven't been uploaded onto GitHub yet so please give me some time to finalize everything.
 # Why did you create a GitHub repo just to maintain a resource pack?
 Well, excuse me because this idea popped into my head.
 And here it is. 😭